Lexxie9952/fcw.org-server/README.md

 to reconfigure your ~/Vagrantfile to link to an iso that's an arm64 version of the linux distro that will be used.
 There are some more notes in ~/VagrantfileMac for those looking into this.
-2. For Mac arm64 M-chips, successful installations have been achieved using Multipass for the virtual machine.
+2. For Mac arm64 M-chips, successful installations are much easier using Multipass for the virtual machine.
 The [Multipass.md](Multipass.md) document contains info on setup steps for this.
-Instead of using ``localhost`` for the url to such a VM, you will use the IP address of that VM as found by doing a ```multipass list``` command from Terminal.
+Instead of using ``localhost`` for the url to such a VM, you will use the IP address of that VM as found by doing a ```multipass list``` command from a Terminal outside the VM (i.e. inside macOS).

 #### :warning: Notice for Windows users

-1. Please keep in mind that the files are to be used in a Unix-like system (some Ubuntu version with the provided Vagrant file).
-Line endings for text files are different in Windows, and some editors "correct" them, making the files unusable in the VM.
+1. Please keep in mind that the files are to be used in a Linux system Line endings for text files are different in Windows, and some editors "correct" them, making the files unusable in the VM.
 If using VS Code for your editor (recommended), you can click in the lower right to change